 Danish feed business operators producing poultry feed have implemented a Code of practice for poultry feed processing based on HACCP principles.
 The feed business operators must implement a Bio security Monitoring Programme, which among other things includes heat-treatment at 81°C, sampling plans, cleaning procedures and corrective actions in case of high counts of coli bacteria or detection of Salmonella.
 Operators following the Code of practice are inspected 4 times a year by a third party, who reports to a survey group.
 The survey group decides on quarterly meetings which companies that are given a certificate of approval for the following quarter.
 The decision is made on the basis of the status of the company, the recommendations from the third party stated in a technical report along with the discussion in the survey group.

-(d)2.3 Relevant guidelines for good animal husbandry practices or other guidelines (mandatory or voluntary) on biosecurity measures defining at least be an entrance room, with a clean section and an unclean section separated by a grating.
-When a premise is empty between flocks, room and equipment must be cleaned and disinfected before a new flock is introduced
+(d)2.3 Relevant guidelines for good animal husbandry practices or other guidelines (mandatory or voluntary) on biosecurity measures defining at least

 (d)2.3.1 Hygiene management at farms